AliAtherAyyubi/3d-iphone-website/README.md

 # iPhone Website - Built with Next.js & GSAP 🚀

-Welcome to the **iPhone Website** repository!
-This project is a sleek, modern, and interactive website showcasing the latest iPhone models.
-Built with **Next.js** for server-side rendering and performance optimization, and powered by **GSAP (GreenSock Animation Platform)** for stunning animations, this website is designed to captivate users and deliver a seamless browsing experience.
+Welcome to my **iPhone Website** repository!
+This project is a sleek, modern, and interactive website showcasing the iPhone model.
+Built with **Next.js** and powered by **GSAP (GreenSock Animation Platform)** for stunning animations, this website is designed to captivate users and deliver a seamless browsing experience.

 Whether you're a developer, designer, or just curious about the tech stack, this project is a great example of how to combine cutting-edge tools to create a visually appealing and high-performance website.